History of the Mechanical Engineering Department

 A Recent Change in the Program

 The majority of Marine Engineering majors selected a career path in the nuclear navy.
 Beginning in the late 1980's, Marine and Mechanical Engineering evolved into similar academic programs.
-In the 1990's, the Systems Engineering major introduced a nuclear engineering option.
+In the 1990's, the Systems Engineering major (now known as Weapons, Robotics, and Control Systems Engineering) introduced a nuclear engineering option.
 At about the same time, the number of midshipmen selecting nuclear power at service selection began to decrease.
 As a result, interest in the Marine Engineering major declined.
 The Class of 2000 was the last class to graduate designated Marine Engineering majors.
-For the Class of 2001 and beyond, the Marine Engineering program has been merged with the Mechanical Engineering major, which includes a Marine Propulsion Track and a Nuclear Engineering Track.
+For the Class of 2001 and beyond, the Marine Engineering program has been was merged with the Mechanical Engineering major, which included a Marine Propulsion Track and a Nuclear Engineering Track.

 See thesis by Foley, B.P., "Fighting Engineers: The U.S. Navy and Mechanical Engineering, 1840-1905."